Profession Calculators

 What This Calculator Does

-This state income tax calculator computes income tax liability for all 50 states and Washington D.C. using 2026 projected tax brackets, flat rates, and standard deductions.
-It covers nine no-income-tax states, 13 flat-rate states, and 29 progressive (graduated bracket) states.
-The tool shows effective and marginal tax rates, bracket-by-bracket breakdown, standard deduction applied, and net income after state tax for both single and married filing jointly statuses.
+This state income tax calculator computes income tax liability for all 50 states and Washington D.C. using 2026 projected brackets, flat rates, and standard deductions.
+It covers nine no-income-tax states, thirteen flat-rate states, and twenty-nine progressive bracket states.
+Enter your gross income, select your state, and choose filing status to get: taxable income after state standard deduction, bracket-by-bracket tax breakdown, effective tax rate, marginal tax rate, and annual and monthly tax amounts.

 The Formula